 On June 5, 2003, Hoek mentioned Mattioli in a report for his newspaper BN/De Stem.3 He brackets ‘Lama Kelsang Chöpel’ together with bona fide Tibetan Lamas such as Dagpo Rinpoche and Geshe Könchog Lhundup.
 Likewise, Hoek lumps together Mattioli’s centre in Middelburg with well-known Buddhist centres such as The Buddharama Temple, and the Tibetan centres Gaden Chokor Ling, Jewel Heart, and the Maitreya Institute: “And in Middelburg, Lama Chöpel instructs his students in the teachings.”

 Hoek failed to mention, however, that Mattioli was expelled from the New Kadampa Tradition in 2002—and why.

 Shortly before Hoek’s article appeared in BN/De Stem, a female follower accused Gerhard Mattioli of sexual assault during an acupuncture session in his home.

 On March 23, 2003, Mattioli wrote this woman a letter: ‘I kindly ask you to immediately desist from spreading malicious words, negative statements and untruths concerning my person that harm the Buddhist Sangha.’
 He threatened to hire a lawyer too.

-The woman repeated the allegations to the owner of the Stupa shop for Asian art and paraphernalia and employees of the Padma Zeeland Foundation, which operates in the adjacent buildings.
-Mattioli and his students regularly visited the Stupa store: they bought Tibetan incense, religious images, prayer beads and other Tibetan trinkets there:
+The woman repeated the allegations to the owner of the Stupa shop for Asian art and paraphernalia and employees of the Padma Zeeland Foundation, which operated in the adjacent buildings.
+Mattioli and his students regularly visited the Stupa store.
+They bought Tibetan incense, religious images, prayer beads and other trinkets there: